rksawyer/memfault-docs/blog/2019-10-09-coredump-status.md

 ## Last Seen Updated Fixes

 Memfault will now set the "Last Seen" field when it receives a coredump from a device.
+Previously this was only updated when metrics and events were received.